alicantarim/ThreadCloneAppSwiftUI/README.md

-# ThreadsCloneApp with SwiftUI, Firebase, and Kingfisher
+# ThreadsCloneApp with SwiftUI (with Firebase, and Kingfisher)

 ## Introduction